 - 1. Gray's Inn maintains two pension schemes.
 The first is a final salary, defined benefit scheme for employees who joined the Inn before 6th April 2006.
 For those who joined after that date, defined contributions are made either to the Inn's own scheme or, at the employee's choice, to his or her chosen scheme. - 2.
-Pension shall appoint two Masters of the Bench as Trustees of the Gray's Inn Pension Schemes.
-It shall also ensure that a Staff Trustee to represent the interests of the employees under the Pension Scheme and any other Trustees required by law are appointed. - 3.
-Such Trustees shall hold office for a period of up to five years, and shall then stand down.
-They may be reappointed for a further period, provided that at least three years have passed since they last served. - 4.
-The Trustees shall carry out their responsibilities under the Scheme in accordance with the law and shall report annually to the Management Committee in November on the administration of the Fund and whether or not there are sufficient assets in the Pension Fund to meet its anticipated liabilities.
+Management Committee shall appoint a professional Corporate Trustee to act as Trustee of the Gray's Inn Pension Schemes. - 3.
+The Trustee shall carry out its responsibilities under the Scheme in accordance with the law and shall report annually to the Management Committee in November on the administration of the Fund and whether or not there are sufficient assets in the Pension Fund to meet its anticipated liabilities.